 - Data Analysis & Reporting: ProdOps analyze data to extract insights that can inform product decisions.
 This could involve statistical analysis, trend analysis, predictive modeling, etc. ProdOps also create reports and dashboards that present data in an easy-to-understand way, helping stakeholders make informed decisions.

 - Data Quality Control: ProdOps implement measures to ensure the accuracy and reliability of the data, such as data validation checks or data cleaning processes.
-This data can include product usage data, customer feedback, feature requests, Net Promoter Score (NPS), as well as support tickets.
+This data can include product usage data, customer feedback, feature requests, Net Promoter Score (NPS), and support tickets.

 - Data Accessibility: ProdOps ensure that relevant team members and stakeholders can access the data they need, often managing user permissions or creating self-service data tools.